DjangoGirls/tutorial/en/deploy/README.md

 application = DjangoWhiteNoise(get_wsgi_application())
 ```

-> **Note** don't forget to substitute in your own username instead of "edith"
+> **Note** don't forget to substitute in your own username where it says `<your-username>`

-This file's job is to tell PythonAnywhere where our web app lives (so make sure to substitute your own username for "edith" above) and what the Django settings file's name is.
+This file's job is to tell PythonAnywhere where our web app lives and what the Django settings file's name is.
 It also sets up the "whitenoise" static files tool.

 Hit **Save**, and then go back to the **Web** tab.